-Typically in any business, the availability of a manager is critical, and the management of resources and proper utilization of these resources is what makes a business thrive in the changing world today.
+Typically, in any business, the availability of a manager is critical, and the management of resources and proper utilization of these resources makes a business thrive in today's changing world.

 Who Is A Manager?